SpeedCodeNpo/ng-exercises/README.md

 ### Practice goals :

 - Practice basic standalone component, includes:
-  - Use CLI to create a standalone component.
+  - Use CLI to create a standalone (SA) component.
-  - Use another regular component to invoke this component.
+  - Make a regular component use this SA component.
+  - Have the SA component use a regular component.

 ## Links
 -